Ideaviate/header-when-needed/README.md

 Reference the jQuery library and, `header-when-needed.js` or `header-when-needed.min.js`.

 To initialize the plugin, select your navigation-element and call the `.headerWhenNeeded()` method.
-Make sure you wait for the DOM-ready event, befor you initialize the plugin:
+Make sure you wait for the DOM-ready event, before you initialize the plugin:

     $(function () {
         $("#id-of-navigation-element").headerWhenNeeded();